2 restaurants open in new retail center on Johns Island near Charleston

 Matthews, N.C.-based Harris Teeter will begin going plastic-less Dec.
 15 at all of its stores in Charleston County not already under municipal bag bans.

-Plastic bag bans already are in effect in Mount Pleasant, Isle of Palms, Sullivan’s Island, Folly Beach and Kiawah Island.
-Harris Teeter operates stores in all of those municipalities except Sullivan's Island.
+The bans already are in effect in Mount Pleasant, the Isle of Palms, Sullivan’s Island, Folly Beach and Kiawah Island.
+Harris Teeter operates stores in all of those municipalities except Sullivan's.

-Harris Teeter stores ditching single-use plastic bags by mid-December include locations at 290 East Bay St. in downtown Charleston, 975 Savannah Highway and 1812 Sam Rittenberg Blvd. in West Ashley, 515 Freshfields Drive on Kiawah Island and four locations on James Island at 675 and 1985 Folly Road, 1739 Maybank Highway and 1005 Harborview Road.
+Harris Teeter stores ditching single-use plastic bags by mid-December include locations at 290 East Bay St. in downtown Charleston, 975 Savannah Highway and 1812 Sam Rittenberg Blvd. in West Ashley, 515 Freshfields Drive on Kiawah Island and three locations on James Island at 675 Folly Road, 1739 Maybank Highway and 1005 Harborview Road.

 Round three